 (m) As used in this rule, (q) "End-use" means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.

-(n) As used in this rule, (r) "Energy efficiency improvement" means reduced energy use for a comparable level of energy service.
+(n) As used in this rule, (r) "Energy efficiency" means reducing energy use for a comparable level of energy service.

 (o) As used in this rule, (s) "Energy service" means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.